Fundraising Strategies for Startups: Venture Capital vs. Crowdfunding

 How much control am I willing to

+give up?
 If you want to maintain complete

 control over your company’s direction, crowdfunding might be a better fit.